RSPCA Australia

 RSPCA Australia (Royal Society for the Prevention of Cruelty to Animals) is an Australian peak organisation established in 1981 to promote animal welfare.
 Each state and territory of Australia has an RSPCA organisation that predates and is affiliated with RSPCA Australia.

-The national body is funded in part by the Australian Government and relies on corporate sponsorship, fundraising events and voluntary donations for its income.
 It describes itself as a "federated organisation made up of the eight independent state and territory RSPCA Societies."

 RSPCA Australia defines its purpose as being the leading authority in animal care and protection, and to prevent cruelty to animals by actively promoting their care and protection.
 It also monitors the use of animals in media.

 Objective

 The objective of RSPCA Australia is to provide a national presence for the RSPCA movement and to promote unity and a commonality of purpose between the state and territory based bodies.
 The national Council of RSPCA Australia meet three times a year.
 Each affiliate RSPCA has two members on the national Council.
 The Council meets to formulate new policies and offer advice to government and industry bodies on animal welfare issues.